 - Lose your inhibitions when you need to promote – No one else knows your products, services or business like you do.
 You’ve worked tirelessly to have it come to fruition.
 Now it’s here and you need to sell it.
 Find every opportunity (within reason) to talk about it, share it, pass out flyers, demonstrate or post to social media.
 You really are your best salesperson.

 - Go beyond the status quo and make your unique trait a BIG deal – This race was so important to those runners that stood out, they let the whole world know it and brought us into the celebration.
-Accentuate what your product/service has, can do, benefits it provides and other traits that are beyond the usual and they can pay you once they purchase via payoneer vs paypal.
+Accentuate what your product/service has, can do, benefits it provides, and other traits that are beyond the usual.
 Don’t be afraid to dig deep and find those little-known facts that could give you an edge over the competition.
 For example, I know a business owner who sells oils and bath products.
 In particular, she carries lemon essential oil.
 Many people know lemon to be soothing and somewhat healing.
 But she found it also helps to disperse cellulite and keep wrinkles at bay.
 A definite trait she touts proudly.

 Yes, I made it to the finish line, albeit dark and not much of a crowd left.
 But best believe I gave the cameras a big heartfelt show especially when I saw my husband and two boys waiting at the finish line with my medal.
 That was a genuine moment I’ll never forget.